3dct/open_iA-superbuild/README.md

 2. Clone  this repository to some folder on your machine
 3. Run CMake on the checked out repository for the desired toolchain
 4. Build with the toolchain configured in CMake
-5. Done!
-For developing with open\_iA, go to the `open_iA` subfolder of the superbuild binary folder: the source repository is in `src`, the build directory in `bin`!
+5. You're all set up: For further developments in open\_iA, use the `open_iA` subfolder of the superbuild binary folder.

 Detailed descriptions of these steps are given below.
 Additional information can also be found in the [Windows build instructions](https://github.com/3dct/open_iA/wiki/Windows-Build) and the [Linux build instructions](https://github.com/3dct/open_iA/wiki/Linux-Build) in the open\_iA wiki.